Fresh, thoughtful journalism and creative works produced by students

 “He is an unsung hero,” Taylor-Lind says.
 “He gets no glory.”

-“We often fall into a trap where we only see women in war who are suffering, while men are only viewed as active combatants,” she says.
+Sapova says many civilian ‘heroes’ like Rodion are overlooked in the media because of gender stereotypes around war.
+“We often fall into a trap where we only see women in war who are suffering, while men are only viewed as active combatants.”

-“But with [5km From the Frontline], we challenge this stereotype,” Taylor-Lind adds.
-“We tell real stories about civilians like Rodion doing incredibly brave, heroic things simply because they find themselves in these circumstances.”
+Taylor-Lind agrees and adds: “But with 5km From the Frontline, we challenge this stereotype.
+We tell real stories about civilians like Rodion doing incredibly brave, heroic things simply because they find themselves in these circumstances.”

 “I’m filled with uncertainty and self-doubt,” Taylor-Lind says.
 “Our work is far from finished.
-To know that I don’t have to do it alone makes it easier.”
+To know I don’t have to do it alone makes it easier.”

 “Don’t chase the same story as everyone else,” Taylor-Lind says.
 “There’s always more to discover away from the crowds.”

-It was this advice that led to the creation of the pair’s favourite post.
+This attitude led to the creation of the pair’s favourite post.

 A man and woman embrace at a bus stop near a military checkpoint.
+Photo: Anastasia Taylor-Lind/Instagram

-Sapova and Taylor-Lind left the checkpoints without taking a single photo.
-Like always, they wanted to find a story that wasn’t getting much media attention.
-At a nearby bus stop, they stumbled upon a man and woman embracing.
+Sapova and Taylor-Lind left the checkpoints without taking a photo.
+Like always, they looked for a story away from media attention.
+At a nearby bus stop, they saw a man and woman embracing; a touching moment of reconciliation, a beacon of hope in the endless cycle of fighting.

 By